 Your Medicare sales process includes the same steps it always has, but these changes and the new technology available helps you get things done faster than ever.
 The opportunity to complete enrollments faster should be extremely satisfying for both you and your clients, and we’re really excited to hear how it makes your job easier this AEP.

 Editor’s Note: This was originally published in September 2017.
-It has been updated to include information more relevant to the 2019 Annual Enrollment Period and the 2019 Medicare Communications and Marketing Guidelines.
+It has been updated to include information more relevant to the 2022 Annual Enrollment Period.